 One of your responsibilities as a Metro operator is to assist in the training of new operators.
 You may be assigned student operators as training needs dictate.
 Allow the student operator to perform as many driving and non-driving duties as possible.
 The student operator must drive the coach during the assignment except when:

-- The student is not safely operating the coach; - The student is more than 10 minutes late; - It is obvious that the student is under considerable stress; - There is a need to demonstrate a particular maneuver.
+- The student is not safely operating the coach; - It is obvious that the student is under considerable stress; - There is a need to demonstrate a particular maneuver.